 Make your own Halloween candy cake topper for your spooky, candy-fueled party with my Gimme Something Good to Eat svg cut file.
-Plus nine other awesome Halloween cut files in our new monthly SVG cut file bundle!
 This post main contain affiliate links, which help to support this site.
 Thank you!

 It’s officially September, so that means it’s okay to start posting Halloween stuff, right?
 Right??
 I hope so because I. Am.
 Ready.
 Ready for fall and the holidays and all that goodness!
 To get things started, I am really excited to share this fun little candy cake topper DIY!
 This is a simple little paper project that adds a lot of sweetness to your Halloween party.

 This little design is also part of a larger project that I am really excited to share with you all!
 I’m happy to introduce Fresh Cut SVG Bundles, an awesome collaboration of some of my favorite cut file designers!
 We are putting together awesome themed cut file bundles with tons of great designs to get your cutting and crafting.
 The project I am sharing today is part of our awesome Halloween bundle, which contains over 30 creepy and cute SVG, PNG, and DXF files at a big discount!

 Anyway, back to this fun design.
 It celebrates every kid and kid-at-heart’s favorite part of Halloween – Candy!
 There is something just kind of amazing about Trick or Treating on Halloween, right?
 Going door to door and getting free candy from all your neighbors – even from strangers?!
 It is seriously one of my very favorite nights of the year.
 You could use this design for so many things, but I imagined it would make a pretty awesome trick or treating tote bag:

 Cute, right?!
 But this design really started in my head as a fun cake topper.
 I want to show you how I put this little DIY cake topper together in case you want to make your own.